 Patterns from this art form have also found their way onto various items like bags, cushion covers, coasters, mugs, crockery and mouse pads.
 More to this it remains ever popular on the home decor front in the form of prints for table linens, napkin rings, and lamps and most importantly on wall hangings.
 Mostly because Mithila art was originally used for decorating walls and floors of homes.

 The further scope of its exploration is immense, and as it is globally recognized now, its expansion in the course of time will make the women of Mithila drawn towards art entrepreneurship.
-Much is being done in this regard in Janakpur in Nepal and in Madhubani in India, to prepare for the next round of commercialization.
+Much is being done in this regard in Janakpur in Nepal and in Madhubani in India, to prepare for the next round of commercialisation.